northwindlabs/ai-atlas/README.md

 - **European Focus**: The service should be developed by a company headquartered in Europe*.
 - **Active Service**: The service should be currently active, usable and accessible (not just a waitlist)
 - **Generative AI Component**: The service should have an innovative generative AI solution as a significant part of its offering
 - **Accurate Description**: Provide a clear, concise description of what the service does.
-Try to keep it short
+Mention at least one AI feature to make it clear why they are in the list.
+Try to keep the description short.
 - **Appropriate Category**: Place the service in the most relevant category

 If you're unsure about which category to use or need to suggest a new one, please open an issue for discussion.